 {{ $json.field_name }}

-to reference parsed fields from Parseur.
+to reference parsed fields from Parseur:

 🔍 Example Use Case

-Automated Invoice Processing:
+Automated Bank Statement Processing: